‘You cannot tell a ghost-story convincingly to a man who is sitting in the sun at half-past nine in the morning.’

 Despite The Octave of Claudius, Pain remained primarily known as a humourist.
 Particularly popular were the characters who told of their lives in episodic form in Punch, The Strand and other magazines, and were then collected in book form: characters like the eponymous hero of Diary of a Baby (1907), the domestic help Mrs Murphy (1913), the jobbing gardener Edwards (1915), and the anonymous layabout in Me and Harris (1916).

-But the only comedy that really still lives (unless I’m missing something) are the chronicles of Eliza and her husband.
+But, unless I’m missing something, the only comedy that still lives are the chronicles of Eliza and her husband.
 They were also Pain’s most popular characters, spinning off into a series of sequels: Eliza’s Husband (1903), Eliza Getting On (1911), Exit Eliza (1912) and Eliza’s Son (1913).

 Throughout these stories we never learn the name of Eliza’s husband (the narrator), but we follow him in some detail as he pursues his dull, unadventurous career as an office-worker in the City, and his dull, unadventurous domestic life in suburbia.
 The comparison that is most often made is with George and Weedon Grossmith’s Diary of a Nobody (1892), and there’s little doubt that this was the inspiration for Pain’s creation.
 There’s the same element of comic irony, of the narrator revealing himself to be a pompous, ignorant, socially awkward fool, while believing himself to be the embodiment of common sense and moral rectitude.